-Once you have made your mind for buying a right kind of car now it’s time for finding the best deals.
+Once you have made your mind for buying a right kind of car, it is time to find best deals.

 Craigslist is the Place

-There can be many places you can find a deal but for the beginners craigslist OR other sites similar to Craigslist is the best place to start.
 It takes a keen eye to spot a great deal.
-As a new flipper you have to learn the art of finding a great deal instantly.
+As a new flipper you’ve to learn this art of finding a great deal instantly.

 How to Create and Post Ads on Craigslist?

-You can create ads and post it on the craigslist.
-An example is given below.
+You can create ads and post it on the Craigslist.
+I’ve given an example below.

-Ad Title: In the title you can write “I want to buy a car, I’ve CASH right now!
-So don’t trade your car, Sell it to me”
+Ad Title: In title you can write “I want to Buy a Car, I’ve CASH Right Now!
+So Don’t Trade Your Car, Sell it to me”

 Beating the Competition

-If you want to beat the competition then read following suggestions.
+If you want to beat your competitors then take a note of following suggestions.

-- If a phone number is listed then call and talk.
+- If a phone number is given then call and talk to the person.

 - Be willing to drive for an hour if it is necessary.

 - If you spot a deal be ready to buy the car immediately.
-Offer them cash!
+Offer the cash upfront!